Sailing the Seas as a Shipboard Paramedic

 By Robert Cooper, Writer

-“I have always sought out challenging environments,” says Ryan Rivers as he explains how he became a VIKAND paramedic on a commercial fishing vessel that sails the Bering Sea.
+“I have always sought out challenging environments,” says Ryan Rivers as he explains how he became a VIKAND shipboard paramedic on a commercial fishing vessel that sails the Bering Sea.

 Singlehandedly treating an array of serious medical issues for an international crew of 140 aboard a fishing trawler during five months at sea—his job description from May to October in 2021—was certainly challenging.
 Not to mention remote.